datamapio/elep/README.md

 - META = metadata about the other files

 ### Versions
-If you have more than one EXT or DATA file, try to describe it.
+If you have more than one EXT or DATA file, describe it.

 ### File Naming Conventions
 - EXT: what_where_boundary_date